bkumar2018/linux-cmds/README.md

 # linux-cmds
-This is repo for all the commands regularly used while using the shell / terminal / bash.
+This is repo for all the commands regularly used while using the shell / terminal / bash terminals.